AP Source: NSO Group spyware used to hack State employees

 The State Department employees were hacked on their iPhones, the person familiar with the matter said.

-NSO Group said in a statement that it had terminated the “relevant customers’ access” to its hacking system, but did not say who the customers were.
-The company said its spying technology is blocked from hacking phones based in the U.S. and only sells to licensed customers.
+NSO Group said in a statement that after being asked Thursday about the Ugandan phones “we immediately shut down all the customers potentially relevant to this case,” but did not say who the customers were.
+The company said its spying technology is blocked from hacking phones based in the U.S. and is only sold to licensed customers.

-“NSO has no way to know who the targets of the customers are, as such, we were not and could not have been aware of this case,” the company said.
+If the allegations turn out to be true “they are a blunt violation” of contract terms and NSO Group “will take legal action against these customers,” it added.

 In announcing the lawsuit, Apple sent out notifications globally to people whose iPhones were hacked with Pegasus in countries ranging from El Salvador to Poland.
 The targeted State Department employees were among them.